mouseless-eth/Speedrun-Ethernaut-In-Foundry/19_AlienCodex/README.md

 0x000000000000000000000000da5b3fb76c78b6edee6be8f11a1c31ecfb02b272
 ```

 we can see that the variable `address owner` and `bool contact` have been packed into storage slot 0.
-We want to attack this storage slot to change the owner to our address.
+We want to attack this storage slot to change the owner variable value to our address.

 this means that stroage slot 1 will hold the length of our dynamic array `codex`